JasDevelops/Chatterbox/README.md

 5. **Add Firebase Configuration:**

-- Copy your Firebase config from the Firebase Console and add it to your `.env` file as described above.
+- Copy your Firebase config from the Firebase Console (Project settings → General)  and add it to your `.env` file as described above.

 ---